 Instructions

-- Combine soy sauce, honey, hoisin sauce, rice vinegar, sesame oil, fresh ginger, garlic, chopped onion and chili flakes.
+- Combine soy sauce, honey, hoisin sauce, rice vinegar, ginger, garlic, sesame oil, onion powder, and red pepper flakes.

-- Place chicken breasts in slow cooker and pour sauce on top.
-Cook on low for 4-5 hours.
+- Place chicken breasts in the bottom of a slow cooker and pour the sauce over top.
+Cook on low for 4 to 5 hours or until the chicken reaches 165°F in the thickest part.

 - In a small bowl, combine 3 tablespoons of water and cornstarch.
-Place liquid from slow cooker into a saucepan and bring to a boil.
-While stirring the liquid, add cornstarch mixture a little at a time and stir until thickened.
+Transfer the liquid from the slow cooker to a medium saucepan and bring to a boil over medium-high heat.
+While whisking, drizzle in the cornstarch mixture a little at a time to reach the desired consistency; you may not need all of the mixture.
 Let boil 1 minute.

-- Pour sauce over shredded chicken and stir to combine.
+- Pour the sauce over shredded chicken and stir to coat.
+Garnish with green onion and sesame seeds if desired.

 Notes